weyandtim/electricity_usage/README.md

 ## Usage

-The electricity\_usage package provides a scheduler which will kick off processes only when there is a surplus inre is a surplus in local energy production.
+The electricity\_usage package provides a scheduler which will kick off processes only when there is a surplus in local energy production.
 For more information see the usage documentation.
 <!-- usage should be linked properly here, if possible -->